WisePH.Net

 prcboard.ph, boardexams.phAny link not pointing to prc.gov.ph

-When results drop, prc.gov.ph goes slow for 1 to 4 hours.
+When results drop, prc.gov.ph slows to a crawl for one to four hours.
 Instead of hammering the main site, go straight to the official PRC Facebook page and download the PDF.

 Tens of thousands of examinees hit the server at the exact same moment.
-PRC has acknowledged this directly in multiple advisories, describing it as “access interruptions and/or system slowdown due to the influx of users.”
-It happens every cycle without fail.
+Notably, PRC has acknowledged this in multiple advisories, calling it “access interruptions and/or system slowdown due to the influx of users.”
+It happens every single cycle without fail.

 1. Check the official PRC Facebook page first.
 They post the downloadable PDF at almost the same time the main site goes live.
-It loads instantly and you can save it to your phone right away.
+It loads instantly.
+Save it to your phone right away.

 2. Switch to the mirror domain.
 PRC sometimes activates online1.prc.gov.ph during heavy traffic.
 Watch their Facebook page for the official announcement.

 3. Use incognito mode and toggle your network.
 Switch between WiFi and mobile data.
-Clear your cache as well.
+Clear your cache.
 This bypasses congestion for most users.

 4. Try prcboard.ph or boardexams.ph as a backup.
-These trusted aggregators pull and host the official PRC PDF within minutes of release.
-They are lighter and faster than the main site during peak traffic.
+These trusted aggregators pull the official PRC PDF within minutes of release.
+They load much faster than the main site during peak traffic.

 In past cycles, examinees who went straight to the PRC Facebook PDF got their results 30 to 60 minutes before the main site stabilized.
-That is the fastest reliable path.
+Therefore, that is the fastest reliable path.

 You passed: 3 steps you must not skip

 Passing the LET does not make you a licensed teacher yet.
-Specifically, you still need to complete oath-taking, initial registration, and claim your PIC – in that order – before you can legally teach anywhere in the Philippines.
+You still need to complete oath-taking, initial registration, and claim your PIC, in that order, before you can legally teach anywhere in the Philippines.

 StepWhat it involvesCost of skipping